ObsidianLabs/algorand-tutorial/tutorial-1.md

 We'll guide you through the process of making transfers, using json files.

-Open pay.json file in the test folder, you shall see all necessary information that defines this specific transaction.
+Open `pay.json` file in the test folder, you shall see all necessary information that defines this specific transaction.
 It includes information like, the method (pay), sender address, recipient address, transaction amount, alongside other information.
-You can use the names in the keypair manager when writing addresses, as they will be subsititued by Algorand Studio to the actual addresses before compilation.
+You can use the names in the *Keypair Manager* when writing addresses, as they will be subsititued by Algorand Studio to the actual addresses before compilation.

-If you take a close look at 1.pay.json, you may see the transaction is defined as a transfer of 10 ALGO from Alice to Bob and the transaction is digitally signed by Alice.
+If you take a close look at `1.pay.json`, you may see the transaction is defined as a transfer of 10 ALGO from Alice to Bob and the transaction is digitally signed by Alice.

-Click the tube button, choose 1.pay.json in the popup window.
-Then click Run Test Transaction and wait for the transaction to complete.
+Click the tube button, choose `1.pay.json` in the popup window.
+Then click *Run Test Transaction* and wait for the transaction to complete.

 <p align="center">
   <img src="./screenshots/run_tests.png" width="720px">